4GeeksAcademy/python-pandas-tutorial/.learn/exercises/02.3-import_pandas/README.md

 print(data_frame)
 ```

-Note:  the read_csv function returns something called a `DataFrame`, we will be referring to that `data_frame` variable from now on.
+Note: The read_csv function returns something called a `DataFrame`, we will be referring to that `data_frame` variable from now on.

 ## Compare your output

-After you run the command you should see something like this:
+Run your script and you should see the following output:

 ![print file](../../assets/print-file.png)